zammad/zammad-admin-documentation/system/core-workflows/how-do-they-work.rst

       Consider *remove* instead, if you want this field to be gone.

 remove |ui|
    Entirely removes the field.
-The field value will no get evaluated.
+The field value will not be evaluated.

 set mandatory |ui| |api|
    Sets the field to mandatory.